Tom Monaghan: Catholic organizations

-In 1983 he established the Mater Christi Foundation, today known as the Ave Maria Foundation, to focus on Catholic education, media, community projects and other charities.
+In 1983, he established the Mater Christi Foundation, today known as the Ave Maria Foundation, to focus on Catholic education, media, community projects and other charities.
 Monaghan is founder and CEO of Legatus International, an organization of business Executives, Presidents, CEOs, and their spouses who are committed to studying, living and spreading the Catholic faith.
-Founded in 1987, Legatus empowers their 5,000+ members to boldly live their Catholic identity as “Ambassadors for Christ in the Marketplace.”
-In 1988, St. Pope John Paul II addressed members of Legatus and encouraged them, “The world needs genuine witnesses to Christian ethics in the field of business and the Church asks you to fulfill this role publicly with courage and perseverance.”
+Founded in 1987, Legatus empowers their 5,000+ members to boldly live their Catholic identity as "Ambassadors for Christ in the Marketplace".
+In 1988, Pope John Paul II addressed members of Legatus and encouraged them, “The world needs genuine witnesses to Christian ethics in the field of business and the Church asks you to fulfill this role publicly with courage and perseverance.”

 In 1997, he recruited former Evangelical pastor Al Kresta to lead Ave Maria Communications, which became the first Catholic radio apostolate in America with the popularly known Ave Maria Radio.
 He also established the Ave Maria List anti-abortion political action committee, and the Thomas More Law Center, a public interest law firm dedicated to promoting social conservative issues such as opposition to abortion, same sex marriage, and secularism.

 In addition, his foundation established the Spiritus Sanctus Academies.
 These elementary schools are administered by the Dominican Sisters of Mary, Mother of the Eucharist.

 The Ave Maria Foundation has subsequently fine-tuned its focus to higher education, and has established both a university and a law school.
 Along with that change in focus, many of the other non-profit entities that the Ave Maria Foundation established have become independent or are in the process of being weaned from Ave Maria Foundation grants.

 Monaghan is reputed to be a member of Opus Dei and has been aligned with a number of other conservative Catholic organizations and causes.

-Monaghan is a donor to Priests for Life, a Roman Catholic anti-abortion organization.
+Monaghan is a donor to Priests for Life, a Roman Catholic pro-life organization.
 He is a knight of magistral grace in the Sovereign Military Order of Malta.